Drexel University College of Medicine: Drexel University College of Medicine

 After operating MCP Hahnemann University for three and one-half years, the Drexel Board of Trustees agreed to make its relationship with MCP Hahnemann permanent.
 On July 1, 2002, two of the MCP Hahnemann schools—the College of Nursing and Health Professions and the School of Public Health—formally became integrated with Drexel, and PHEC continued to operate as a legal affiliate of Drexel under its new name, Drexel University College of Medicine.
 Shortly thereafter, the Secretary of Education for the Commonwealth of Pennsylvania approved the transfer to Drexel University of all degree-granting authority that had previously been vested in MCP Hahnemann University.
 As a result, all students of the former MCP Hahnemann University became Drexel students and all alumni became affiliated with Drexel as well.

 Today, Drexel University College of Medicine has over 1,000 medical students, more than 500 biomedical graduate students, 550 residents, 600 clinical and basic science faculty, and over 1,700 affiliate and volunteer faculty.
 The college offers a Woman's Health Education Program for its medical students.

-Drexel University College of Medicine offers two curricular tracks for the first two years of preclinical medical education:
+Drexel University College of Medicine offered two curricular tracks for the first two years of preclinical medical education: